Triangle Expressway: Tolls

 The Triangle Expressway is built as an all-electronic toll road with billing by license plate, similar to Maryland's Route 200 (InterCounty Connector, largely opened to traffic in 2011).

 Drivers can open an account and use a North Carolina Quick Pass transponder, which results in a lower rate.
 Other drivers will have their license plates photographed, and they will receive a bill.
 The expected rates are 15 cent/mi for those with transponders, and 24 ¢/mi for others.

 On May 4, 2010, the Turnpike Authority signed a contract with TransCore to provide transponders.
 Drivers can, however, use their existing accounts; North Carolina becomes the only state to offer this option.
 350,000 new transponders are expected to be issued in the first five years.
 Transponder sales began October 11, 2011.
 In later years, interoperability was established with the following ETC systems: E-ZPass, Peach Pass and SunPass.

 At the time of its opening, residents in the area have complained about the tolls, considering that the new highway is the only toll road in North Carolina, and especially since other large sections of 540 have been completed without tolls.
 Business people who plan to use the highway, however, claim that the time savings will more than balance out the cost.

 Toll rates

-As of January 1, 2018, the total trip rate is $3.25 with the North Carolina Quick Pass and $5.00 via bill-by-mail.
-As of 2022, the total trip rate is $3.71 with the North Carolina Quick Pass and $5.68 via bill-by-mail.
-Listed below is the 2018 toll rate breakdown, by gantry:
+In 2018, the total trip rate was $3.25 with the North Carolina Quick Pass and $5.00 via bill-by-mail.
+In 2022, the total trip rate was raised to $3.71 with the North Carolina Quick Pass and $5.68 via bill-by-mail.
+As of January 1, 2024, the total trip rate is now $3.94 with the North Carolina Quick Pass and $6.06 via bill-by-mail.
+Listed below are the 2024 toll rates, starting at I-885 / Toll N.C.
+885 / I-40: